jkirkcaldy/plex-utills/README.md

 install the requirements
 `sudo pip install -r requirements.txt`

-Edit 4klibrary.py, change the plex url and the plex token at the top of the file.
+Edit the config.ini file, change the plex url and the plex token.

 Run the script.
-`sudo python 4klibrary.py`
+`python3 4klibrary.py`

 Profit.